The secure CJSM email is:

-- R v SC (2019, Croydon Crown Court) – Leading Mike Hollis, Gwawr represented a mother charged with multiple counts of failing to protect three of her children from serious sexual, physical and emotional abuse at the hands of her husband, as well as multiple counts of neglect spanning a nine year period.
+- R v SC (2019, Croydon Crown Court) – As leading junior, Gwawr represented a mother charged with multiple counts of failing to protect three of her children from serious sexual, physical and emotional abuse at the hands of her husband, as well as multiple counts of neglect spanning a nine year period.
 The prosecution collapsed after three and a half weeks of evidence, after the defence’s persistence in pursuing disclosure led the officer to admit within a voir dire that she had overlooked over 3,000 pages of social services records.
 The Crown offered no evidence shortly before the anticipated retrial, on the basis of material within those documents which called into question the credibility of the complainants, coupled with important concessions secured by the defence during cross-examination of the three complainants.

 - R v RC (2018, Kingston Crown Court) – Allegation of money laundering arising from a ‘Friday afternoon fraud’ in which an experienced solicitor had been tricked into transferring the proceeds of a property sale to fraudsters.
 The sum defrauded and thereafter laundered was described as being “by a significant margin the greatest liability incurred” by the relevant insurer.